hackclub/hackclub/workshops/image_editor/README.md

   targetimage.style.filter = 'grayscale('+gsval+'%) blur('+blurval+'px) hue-rotate('+huerotateval+'deg) sepia('+sepiaval+'%) invert('+invertval+'%)';
 }
 ```
+Breaking down:
+1. The first 4 variables hold the range inputs from the HTML document using the method: ```document.getElementById('')```
+2. The another 4 variables take those range inputs and get them actual values, using the `value` property
+3. Then we take the `targetimage` element and we style it using the `style` & `filter` properties, and we specify what filters we want to apply.

+Let's test it:
 ![Image displaying gif](https://cloud-rnyr55z84.vercel.app/0screen_recording_2020-11-08_at_11.31.24_pm.gif)

-Finally we'll need to give the reset button a functionality:
+Finally we'll need to give the reset button its functionality:
 ```js
 let sliderform = document.getElementById('slider-form');
 sliderform.addEventListener('reset', function() {